-Your essays should be printed on one side only of good quality, opaque paper.
+Portfolio essays will be submitted online.
 The body of your essays should be one and a half or double-spaced.

 Short quotations of a sentence or less should not be set in a paragraph by themselves.
 Longer quotations should be set in a separate paragraph, indented and single-spaced.
 Do not indent the first line of the first paragraph, or the first paragraph of a new section of the essays.
 Indent all subsequent paragraphs.
 Please remember to number the pages of your essays.